How Marvel leaving Diamond for Penguin Random House affects comic book readers

 "Cons will be a probably worse discount, and Penguin Random House is bad at protecting books in shipping."

-Penguin Random House has made it known retailers will receive a 50% discount off Marvel products, which can be less than the variable-rate discount they receive from Diamond.
+Penguin Random House has made it known that its standard discount rate to retailers is 50% discount off Marvel products, which can be less than the variable-rate discount (based on volume) they receive from Marvel through Diamond.

-But PRH doesn't charge for shipping, whereas Diamond does, so it's not immediately clear exactly where the math will fall for most retailers.
+But PRH is 'freight inclusive' (i.e. doesn't charge for shipping), whereas Diamond changes for shipping and Newsarama understands retailers may be able to exceed the PRH 50% discount rate, so it's not immediately clear exactly where the math will wind up in terms of favorable wholesale rates to comics shops.

 Brower cited some positives as well.